 |Pre-calibration gamma tracking (avg 2.3)||Post-calibration gamma tracking (2.4)|

 Measured with standard window patterns, pre-calibrated gamma averaged at around 2.32.
 There was a mild inaccuracy at both ends, which had the effect of brightening shadows (which resulted in dark scenes appearing with a touch of added grey) and also compressing highlights, which had the effect of producing mildly jaundiced patches in the brighter areas of faces.

 Unlike some other Panasonic televisions, we actually derived 2.4 gamma from the “2.2″ position and some adjustments with the 10-point gamma control (the “2.4″ setting came closer to 2.5).
 However, as we always point out, there’s some “drift” inherent to plasma, and after calibrating totally flat 2.4 gamma with the controls, we measured the alternative APL patterns and found that the display was producing 2.49 averaged (and also a slightly redder greyscale).
-However, there were no large spikes or dips either way in the gamma tracking, meaning that we were not the wiser when it came to actual content.
+However, there were no large spikes or dips either way in the gamma tracking, meaning that in terms of actual everyday viewing, the discrepancy was largely statistical.

 Out-of-the-box colour in the accurate picture modes was very good (the picture below is of the “Custom” mode, incidentally).
 Oddly, the most accurate [Colour Gamut] mode (“Rec.709″) featured a slightly under-saturated red primary.
 We could only just notice this in content when we ran the uncalibrated GT60 side-by-side with another calibrated screen.